camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 Workflow deployed.
 Version: 1
 ```

-## Create a Workflow Instance
+## Create a workflow instance

-Finally, we are ready to create a first instance of the deployed workflow.
+We are ready to create our first instance of the deployed workflow.

-A workflow instance is created of a specific version of the workflow, which can be set on creation.
+A workflow instance is created from a specific version of the workflow, which can be set on creation.

 Add the following create command to the main class: